 - If seedlings or transplants are leggy, provide extra support by collaring soil around the base of the stalk up to the lowest leaves.

 - To keep the heads of white cultivars clean and cream-colored, tie or fasten inner leaves over the curd.
+This is called blanching.)
 Check occasionally for pests and yellowing and, in warmer climates, regularly sprinkle heads with water to keep cool and prevent browning.

 - Protect from garden pests like cabbage worms, root maggots and cabbage loopers by covering plants or collaring stalks with gardening fabric.

 - Consider using cloches and bell jars to protect early plantings seedlings from frost.

 Harvesting cauliflower is relatively straightforward.
 Cauliflower is ready to harvest when the head is grown, tight and fairly round.
 If you wait too long to harvest cauliflower, the heads separate, becoming “ricy.”

 To harvest, pull a few layers of the bottom leaves up (to protect the head), and use a knife to cut the head from the stem.
 Fresh cauliflower can be stored for about a month but flavor will suffer.
 For best flavor, eat or prepare shortly after harvesting.

 For growing specifications for growing cauliflower (like preferred soil pH, planting depths and germination rates), check out the Gardening Guides page.